What is CBT Counselling?

 How do I arrange a CBT Counselling appointment?

-You can arrange a CBT Counselling appointment at any of our clinics by contacting us either by email email@example.com or by telephone 0800 002 9068.
+You can arrange a CBT Counselling appointment at any of our clinics by using our online booking system LINK, by email email@example.com or by telephone 0800 002 9068.

 What training do our Psychologists have?

-Our Psychologists are either Doctors of Clinical Psychology or Counselling Psychologists (Doctors or MSc).
-Each has spent between seven and nine years training to enable people to overcome their emotional difficulties using CBT Counselling and has been a qualified practitioner for at least two years.
-In addition to practicing privately, many hold (or have recently held) senior positions in the NHS.
+Our Psychologists are either Doctors of Clinical or Counselling (or equivalent) Psychology.
+Each has spent between seven and nine years training to enable people to overcome their emotional difficulties using a range of techniques including CBT Counselling and in addition to practicing privately, many hold (or have held) senior positions in the NHS.

 The British Psychological Society is the representative body for psychology and psychologists in the UK.
 The Society was formed in 1901 and has more than 45,000 members.
 Through its Royal Charter, the Society is charged with overseeing psychology and psychologists.
 It has responsibility for the development, promotion and application of pure and applied psychology for the public good. (http://www.bps.org.uk)

-Practicing certificates are only issued to Chartered Psychologists which is the benchmark of professional recognition for psychologist.
+Chartership is the benchmark of professional recognition for psychologists.
 It reflects the highest standards of knowledge and expertise.

 The BABCP is the British Association of Behavioural Cognitive Psychotherapists.
 It is the lead organisation for the theory, practice and development of Cognitive Behavioural Therapy in the UK.(http://www.babcp.com).
 BABCP Accreditation is the “Gold Standard” that every CBT Psychotherapist is striving to achieve.
 Any psychotherapist can be a member but to achieve accreditation with the BABCP demonstrates that the therapist has met the criteria outlined in their core profession, qualifications and clinical experience.